 - Enlistment into a branch of military service

 The statewide graduation requirement takes effect for the graduating class of 2022.
 Beginning in the 2021-22 school year, the statewide graduation requirement will apply, as will any other locally-established policies and requirements.
 Please be aware that all public and charter schools in the state must comply with these regulations from PDE.

-For additional questions, please contact our District Assessment Coordinator, Ms. Sheldon, or our School Assessment Coordinator, Mrs. Squerrini.
+For additional questions, please contact our School Assessment Coordinator, Ann Marie Squerrini, firstname.lastname@example.org.